 Most Dangerous Cities in Texas

 As appellate lawyers in Texas, violent crime statistics can become quite a valuable tool in our work.
-While unsettling, such data can clue us in to the regional safety differences that exist in many of the states we serve.
-However, it is just as important that you too are informed on the happenings of your neighborhood so that you can stay aware and keep yourself safe.
+While unsettling, such data can clue us into the regional safety differences that exist in many of the states we serve.
+However, it is just as important that you too are informed of the happenings in your neighborhood so that you can stay aware and keep yourself safe.

 The 2020 Texas index crime rate saw a 4% decrease from years prior reporting 2,666.7 crimes per 100,000 people.
 The positive trend has continued into 2021 and 2022, but despite this stark decline, several Texas cities still face high violent crime rates relative to their neighbors.

 Neighborhood Scout analyzed numbers produced by the FBI to rank all US cities from most to least dangerous.
 This evaluation was based on the regional records of violent crimes including murder, rape, armed robbery, and aggravated assault.
 In this detailed report, several Texas cities could be found within the top 50.
 Among them were Houston, Beaumont, and Lubbock.

 Houston was recognized as the 31st most dangerous city in the US.
 The violent crime rate there stands at around 13.0 per every 1,000 residents.
 Furthermore, in Houston, there is a 1 in 77 chance of being a victim.